shanti-uva/searchui/README.md

 License
 =====

-CTScan is released under the MIT License:
+This is released under the MIT License:

 Copyright (c) The Rector and Board of Visitors, University of Virginia